sinnwrig/URP-Fog-Volumes/README.md

 ### Limitations

+* Temporal Reprojection does not work in the scene view as motion vectors do not get generated.
+As such, ghosting is visible when moving the scene camera quickly around fog.
 * There is currently a hard cap of 32 lights per volume.
 * Does not use physically based light scattering throughout the volume.
-* Temporal Reprojection does not properly reproject skybox.
+* Temporal Reprojection cannot properly reproject skybox or parts where fog is facing towards direct sky.
+There is a possible fix involving generating motion vectors for the fog bounding shape, but I'm not too keen on implementing it.

 ### Example Scenes
 * Outdoors scene with a Directional Light and light shafts